FAQ for Container Registry

 Why am I getting an exceeded quota error?

-You exceeded your image storage or pull traffic quota for the current month.
-This means that you used more quota than your account allows for the month.
-To resolve this issue, you can either review your quota limits and increase them as necessary, or if you're on the lite plan upgrade to the standard plan.
+You exceeded the image storage or pull traffic quota for your account for the current month.
+To resolve this issue, you can either review your quota limits and increase them as necessary, or if you're on the Lite plan, upgrade to the standard plan.

 For more information, see Why am I getting errors about my quota in Container Registry? and Staying within quota limits.